About Sula

 About me and why I do this

-Credentials, work experience:
+Sula’s Credentials and work experience:

-Sula Johnson is the founder of Peacing Out.
-She lives and works in New York City, and is part of a growing movement made up of doulas, caregivers, and officiants looking to transform our relationship with death.
-She works both with individuals to support them and their families as they navigate the dying process.
-This includes emotional, spiritual and logistical support.
+Sula Johnson is the founder of Peacing Out and part of a growing movement of doulas, caregivers, and officiants looking to transform our relationship with death.
+She works with both individuals and their families as they navigate the dying process and offers emotional, spiritual, and logistical support.
 She also works with companies and organizations to create programming and experiences that explore our mortality and give us expressions for our grief.
-Through workshop facilitation and one on one time with people, she creates spaces to thoughtfully explore end-of-life contemplations and planning.
+Through workshop facilitation and one-on-one time with people, she creates spaces to thoughtfully explore end-of-life contemplations and planning.